Gilani’s Gallopedia© Gallopedia From Gilani Research Foundation March 2021, Issue # 683* |

 groups that report almost always going online include college-educated

 adults, adults who live in higher-income households and urban residents.
+Some 42% of adults with a college degree or more education

+White and Black adults during this time period.
 While 40% of adults

 with an annual household income of $75,000 or more say they use the internet